docker/docs/content/faq/security/single-sign-on/enforcement-faqs.md

 SSO enforcement will apply to any domain email user, and automatically add that user to the Docker Hub org that enables enforcement.
 The admin could remove users from the org manually, but those users wouldn't be able to authenticate if SSO is enforced.

-### Can I enable SSO and hold off on the domain verification and enforcement options?
+### Can I enable SSO and hold off on the enforcement option?

-Yes, they can choose to not enforce, and users have the option to use either Docker ID (standard email/password) or email address (SSO) at the sign-in screen.
+Yes, you can choose to not enforce, and users have the option to use either Docker ID (standard email/password) or email address (SSO) at the sign-in screen.

-### SSO is enforced, but one of our users is connected to several organizations (and several email-addresses) and is able to bypass SSO and login through userid and password.
+### SSO is enforced, but one of our users is connected to several organizations (and several email addresses) and is able to bypass SSO and sign in through username and password.
 Why is this happening?

-They can bypass SSO if the email they're using to sign in doesn't match the organization email being used when SSO is enforced.
+They can bypass SSO if the email they're using to sign in doesn't match the organization email that's used for SSO enforcement.

 ### Is there a way to test this functionality in a test tenant with Okta before going to production?